starkfell/100DaysOfIaC/articles/day.42.deploy.nested.arm.templates.using.storage.accounts.in.yaml.pipeline.md

 # Conclusion

 In this article, we have demonstrated how to leverage Azure Storage Accounts and Azure DevOps to easily deploy linked templates.
-The entire demo solution including all the templates, YAML pipeline can be found [HERE](../resources/dayzz/).
+The entire demo solution including all the templates and YAML pipeline can be found [HERE](../resources/dayzz/).